The Best & Worst Places to Buy New Carpet

 With a few remnants stood up along the back wall, some in-stock rolls of carpet on display, a neat and tidy showroom and a good selection of brand name carpet samples to choose from.
 These long-standing neighborhood carpet and flooring retailers buy first-quality goods directly from the carpet manufacturer, provide excellent customer service, have fair & square pricing, have knowledgeable and helpful staff and provide qualified installers.
 Should you ever have a problem or complaint they will do whatever it takes to ensure you are completely satisfied with your purchase.

 Not all locally owned flooring dealers are honest and reputable.
 Over the past few years I have compiled my own "hand-picked" list of reputable locally-owned Carpet Dealers that I am proud to recommend to my readers.
 The dealers I recommend have passed my own set of strict rules and requirements before I list them in my directory.
 Where to buy new carpet and flooring?
-See who I recommend near you
+Which carpet stores are recommended near me?

 #2 Shop-at-Home Carpet Retailers